open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 * Copy your public key, and `~/hzn/workload/cpu2wiotp/horizon/userinput.json` to it.

-* Import your to the Horizon agent:
+* Import your public key to the Horizon agent:
 ```bash
 hzn key import -k $PUBLIC_KEY_FILE
 ```